Situational Depression: Do you have it?

 Situational Depression, also called Reactive Depression and frequently diagnosed as Adjustment Disorder with Depression, is situationally caused.
 It is a commonly diagnosed form of Depression.
 It isn’t reasonable to expect you will be happy all the time, and many of us experience symptoms of Depression throughout our lives.
 Adjustment disorders are generally considered more common and short-term, although they can be chronic with longer-lasting stress.

-For example, if you lose your job, and you are unemployed, and you can’t pay your bills, it seems reasonable that you might experience Depression.
-To be diagnosed with this, must have symptoms that are considered more than reasonable or demonstrate noticeable impairment in their work, school, or social environment.
+For example, if you lose your job, are unemployed, and can’t pay your bills, it seems reasonable that you might experience Depression.
+To be diagnosed with this, symptoms must be considered more than reasonable or demonstrate noticeable impairment in their work, school, or social environment.

 We would expect that this Depression would resolve itself at some point after you get a job, and usually, this kind of Depression does.
 However, situational Depression can lead to a more long-lasting depression.
 It can sometimes be the trigger for a major depressive disorder that is more long-lasting and has more of a biological piece.

-What are some situations that may be triggers?
+What are some situations that may be a trigger?

 Do you have symptoms of situational depression?